-Fascinating factual tales and stories on South Africa history by Rose Willis.
-Read all about her here and subscribe to her newsletter Rose’s Round-Up for a small fee.
+You can read all about Rose here and subscribe to her newsletter latest Rose’s Round-Up for a small fee.

 OUTWARD-BOUND FROM PRINCE ALBERT Prince Albert’s Dick Metcalf claims to have “Karoo-blood” in his veins.
 A keen historic researcher, photographer and explorer, with longstanding family ties to this fascinating arid area, he loves nothing more than travelling through the vast, ancient Karoo thirstland.
 To share his love of the area he recently devised 27 trips for fellow adventurers and published them in a small, well-illustrated, black-and- white, wire-bound booklet entitled Outward-bound from Prince Albert.
 It is available from the Fransie Pienaar Museum.
 Using the book as a guide, visitors can travel across the Swartberg Pass to the Cango Caves and [...]